Birmingham’s New Approach to

 Do You Have Sciatica?

-Sciatica is a very common complaint and it is staggering how long people put up with the niggling pain before doing something about it.
+Sciatica is a very common complaint and it is staggering how long people put up with the niggling pain before doing something about it– but that’s quite typical of us isn’t it, we don’t want to bother the doctor with something as trivial as intense sciatic pain or how to relieve it.

 Sciatica is not actually a diagnosis of a specific cause but a term to describe a set of symptoms, including pain, that may be caused by general compression and/or irritation of one of 5 nerve roots that give rise to the sciatic nerve, or by compression or irritation of the sciatic nerve itself.
-The pain is normally felt in the lower back, buttock and/or various parts of the leg and foot.
+There is typically lower back pain, pain in the buttocks and leg pain on all or part of the leg and foot.
 In more severe cases there may be numbness, muscular weakness and difficulty controlling the movement of the affected leg.

-Sciatic pain if often inconsistent, coming and going at different times of the day and week.
+Sciatic pain if often inconsistent, coming and going at different times of the day and week, but this doesn’t mean the pain will just go away.
 Although in severe cases it can severely limit movement often it is just irritating and uncomfortable.
+JT Ethos offers a range of services involving food regimes (not diets), corrective exercises, strength and conditioning exercises, personal training and sports massages all to help you with your symptoms.

 Identification & Treatment: Because the causes of sciatica are so varied, the identification and treatment need to be specific to you.
 To fully understand and therefore correctly treat sciatica you must be thoroughly assessed.
 One of the main functions of the assessment is to rule out any ‘red flags’.
 These are a group of features which highlight the need to act more quickly, because they may suggest a problem which is not as straightforward as simple back pain or sciatica.